Brigadoon Village Healthcare Team

 Medical Staff FAQs

 Our campers join us because they are diagnosed with a health condition or have a specific life challenge we serve that week.
-They are aged 7-18 and come from the Atlantic Provinces.
-All of our campers are reviewed medically by the relevant clinic of the IWK Health Centre to ensure that they fit the mandate of that week of camp and that they can come to camp safely and participate in most camp programs.
-This means that many of the campers who join us are those whose conditions are stable and well-managed to make sure that we can keep them safe at camp!
+They are aged 7-18 and come from all over the Atlantic Provinces.
+All of our campers are reviewed medically by our Nursing Operations Manager and Spring Operations Support Nurses, in consultation with relevant clinical professionals at the IWK Health Centre to ensure that they fit the mandate of that week of camp and that they can come to camp safely and participate in most camp programs.
+This means that many of the campers who join us are those whose conditions are stable and well-managed to make sure that we can keep them safe at camp! -

 Most of what we see in the medical centre is quite simple!
 Campers feel tired from full days of camp and need a break, a headache or stomach ache, a band-aid, etc. Depending on the week, we’ll see other symptoms related to the condition we’re supporting – needing painkillers or an icepack during our arthritis week, help with their ostomy during our IBD week, etc.